Shomron Ben-Horin: Medical career

 Ben-Horin is the chief of the Gastroenterology Department at Sheba Medical Center, Israel.
 He was previously Director of the inflammatory bowel disease service at the Sheba Gastroenterology Department.

-He was a postdoctoral scientist in the laboratory of human immunology at NewYork-Presbyterian Hospital, and in 2015, was adjunct professor of medicine at the 1st Affiliated Hospital of Sun Yat-sen University, Guangzhou, China.
+He was a postdoctoral scientist in the laboratory of human immunology at NewYork-Presbyterian Hospital, and in 2015, was an adjunct professor of medicine at the 1st Affiliated Hospital of Sun Yat-sen University, Guangzhou, China.

-After his successful trial on Curcumin in Combination with Mesalamine for Ulcerative Colitis, Ben-Horin founded Evinature with his research partner, Nir Salomon in 2020.
+After his successful trial on CurQD for patients with ulcerative colitis, Ben-Horin founded Evinature with his research partner, Nir Salomon in 2020.

 Professional organizations

 Ben-Horin is the president of the Israel IBD Society.
-He has served as Associate Editor of the Journal of Crohn's & Colitis (JCC) and is currently a member of the Editorial Board of Gut (journal) and the Scientific Committee of the European Crohn’s & Colitis Organization (ECCO).
+He has served as Associate Editor of the Journal of Crohn's & Colitis (JCC) and is currently a member of the editorial board of Gut (journal) and the Scientific Committee of the European Crohn's & Colitis Organization (ECCO).

-He has also served as a member of the steering committee of the Israeli Gastro Association, and is the Director of IBD Passport, a web-based global support program for traveling IBD patients.
+He has also served as a member of the steering committee of the Israeli Gastro Association and is the Director of IBD Passport, a web-based global support program for traveling IBD patients.

 Clinical and scientific fields of interest

-Ben-Horin’s main research focus is drug mechanisms, therapeutic drug monitoring and immunogenicity of biologics, response to biologic antibody drugs in IBD, and opportunistic infections in IBD.
+Ben-Horin's main research focus is drug mechanisms, therapeutic drug monitoring and immunogenicity of biologics, response to biologic antibody drugs in IBD, and opportunistic infections in IBD.

 He has authored over 60 peer-reviewed articles, and served as the principal investigator and sub-investigator in over 20 clinical trials, notably two multi-center prospective randomized controlled trials: Comparison of steroids+5ASA versus steroids alone in acute severe UC (7 sites in Israel, Europe, China and Korea) and one placebo-controlled RCT of Curcumin as add-on therapy for mild-moderate active UC (Israel, Cyprus and Hong-Kong).

 Ben-Horin has been invited to lecture at the United European Gastroenterology Week (UEGW), the European Society for Paediatric Gastroenterology (ESPGHAN), the European Congress of Infectious Diseases, the National Congresses of Gastroenterology Societies, China Gastroenterology National Congress, and the IBD congress at Amsterdam Medical Center AMS, amongst other global IBD congress and research meetings.

-He has made FDA & EMEA Expert appearances on behalf of bio-pharma, is a consultant to several bio-tech and bio-pharma companies and was involved in the initiation of the CONFER project by the European Crohn’s & Colitis Organization.
+He has made FDA & EMEA Expert appearances on behalf of bio-pharma, is a consultant to several bio-tech and bio-pharma companies and was involved in the initiation of the CONFER project by the European Crohn's & Colitis Organization.